SajjadR17/SajjadR17/README.md

 # 👋 Hey, I'm Sajjad Roohandeh
 ### 💻 Front-End Developer
-### Learning JavaScript and API → Then React, TypeScript & Tailwind ✨
+### Learning React and TypeScript → Then Tailwind ✨
 ### You can see my learning path below.

 I focus on building modern, responsive, and clean web interfaces.